Google Ads vs. Bing Ads

 12. Tools Available

 Google and Bing both offer several tools to help improve advertisements.
-The Keyword Planner Tool is one such example.
+The Keyword Planner Tool is one such example for learning more.
 It makes advertising so much easier since you can look up the search volume and research all kinds of keywords to forecast trends in the future.

-An editor app also allows you to create ads faster and upload them.
-You can download and use it offline.
-Bing has a keyword planner but isn’t as advanced as Google’s.
+Apps like the editor allow you to create ads faster and upload them.
+You can download and use them offline.
+Bing has a keyword planner but isn’t as advanced as Google’s in the search market.

 13. Search Engine Market Share

 Market share plays a huge role in determining how popular specific search engines are.
 The numbers show that Google reigns over the search engine market, having captured 91.38%, while Bing search ads hold around 2.69%.
-While it still comes second, there is a significant gap.
+While it still comes second, there is a significant gap, but Bing offers a great alternative.

-Thus, it’s no surprise that advertisers often prefer Google Ads over Bing Ads regarding online search ad placements.
+Thus, considering the average CPC, advertisers often prefer Google Ads over Bing Ads for online search ad placements.

 Cons Of Google And Bing Ads

-You should know that each search engine comes with its own set of disadvantages.
-Google witnesses high competition with keywords of high value.
+You should know that each search engine ad, formerly known as AdWords, has its own disadvantages.
+Google witnesses high competition with high-value keywords.

 Industry Cpc Cost Ads